Tooth decay: Other measures

 Fluoride is sold in tablets for cavity prevention.

-The use of dental sealants is a means of prevention.
+The use of dental sealants is a prevention technique.
 A sealant is a thin plastic-like coating applied to the chewing surfaces of the molars to prevent food from being trapped inside pits and fissures.
-This deprives resident plaque bacteria of carbohydrate, preventing the formation of pit and fissure caries.
-Sealants are usually applied to the teeth of children as soon as the teeth erupt, but adults are also receiving them if not previously performed.
-Sealants can wear out and fail to prevent access of food and plaque bacteria inside pits and fissures, and must be replaced.
+This deprives resident plaque bacteria of carbohydrates, preventing the formation of pit-and-fissure caries.
+Sealants are usually applied to children's teeth as soon as the teeth erupt, but adults also receive them if they were not previously done.
+Sealants can wear out and fail to prevent food and plaque bacteria from entering pits and fissures, and must be replaced.
 Therefore, they must be checked regularly by dental professionals.
 Dental sealants are more effective at preventing occlusal decay compared to fluoride varnish applications.

-Calcium, as found in food such as milk and green vegetables, is often recommended to protect against dental caries.
+Calcium, found in foods such as milk and green vegetables, is often recommended to protect against dental caries.
 Fluoride helps prevent decay of a tooth by binding to the hydroxyapatite crystals in enamel.
 Streptococcus mutans is the leading cause of tooth decay.
 Low-concentration fluoride ions act as a bacteriostatic therapeutic agent.
 High-concentration fluoride ions are bactericidal.
 The incorporated fluorine makes enamel more resistant to demineralization and, thus, resistant to decay.
 Fluoride can be found in either topical or systemic form.
 Topical fluoride is more highly recommended than systemic intake to protect the surface of the teeth.
 Topical fluoride is used in toothpaste, mouthwash and fluoride varnish.
 Standard fluoride toothpaste (1,000–1,500 ppm) is more effective than low fluoride toothpaste (< 600ppm) to prevent dental caries.